Buom01/load-order/README.md

   sourceFolder: 'private/app',

   // Where your application will be "compiled" to.
-  // Exclude this directory from code editor.
+  // Exclude this directory from code editor. **Don't start its name with a dot !**
   targetFolder: '_app',

+  // Chose to copy file or symlink.
+ALPHA stage.
+  // Probably not supported on windows, and you will get meteor crying that any files are doubled.
+  // Possible solution: use dot at the begining of source/app floder.
+  symlink: false,

   // Should return number from 0 to 9.
   // 0 files are loaded first, 9 files are loaded last.